 - O&M costs

-Determine anticipated risk management, identifying project key risks and considering their:
+Determine anticipated risk management by identifying project key risks and considering their:

 - Strategy to mitigate.
 Desired risk transfer.

-A main feature of P3 is that the public agency is able to significantly transfer the project risks to the P3 partner.
-This in essence is the basis of the Value for Money (VfM) proposition; that having a private counterparty assume a project risk has an actual tangible value.
+The value of a P3 is that the public agency and private partner are able to work together to address the appropriate transfer of risk to the party best suited to mitigate it.
+This is essentially the basis of the Value for Money (VfM) proposition; that having a private counterpart assume a project risk has an actual tangible value.

 Preliminary Capex or Life-cycle cost estimate.